lrkrol/Noctifer-Music/docs/README.md

 ### Password protection

 Direct links to individual files will always play, but access to directory contents can be password-protected.
+Multiple passwords can be indicated in a password array, for example to grant and remove access for different persons.

 ### Different themes